neeleshapatil/DBMS-Information/README.md

 {Emp_Number}

 Note: A primary key is selected from the set of candidate keys.
 That means we can either have Emp_Id or Emp_Number as primary key.
 The decision is made by DBA (Database administrator)
+# Record or Tuple
+Each row of a table is known as record.
+It is also known as tuple.